Length of Clip: 3:43

 Roll your walk-behind lawn mower onto a flat, level surface and disconnect the spark plug wire.

 Carefully tip the lawn mower on its side with the air filter facing up.
 Make sure that the lawn mower is in a stable position.
-For additional stability, you may use a lawn mower kick-stand.

 Use a socket wrench or breaker bar to loosen and remove the bolt holding the cutting blade in place.
 Remove blade and blade adapter parts (if equipped) - note the correct position of the cutting blade prior to removal.